Symptoms, Triggers, and Management Tips for Lupus

 Foods that can make lupus symptoms and/or autoimmune disease much worse

 Gluten is a type of protein found in wheat, barley, rye, and most flour containing products.
 Most people are sensitive to gluten, meaning you are not able to fully digest gluten, and this can lead to leaky gut syndrome and chronic inflammation, and can trigger significant and persistent lupus flare ups.
 You don’t have to have celiac disease to have a negative reaction to gluten.
-Most people do and they’re not aware that it’s gluten that is the cause.
+Most people do and they’re not aware that gluten is the cause.

 Trans fats and saturated fats

 These are fats found mostly in fast food, restaurant foods, fried foods, and packaged foods.
-They lead to severe inflammation and a whole host of related health issues including lupus, fibromyalgia, obesity, arthritis, metabolic syndrome, heart disease, and diabetes.
+They lead to severe inflammation and a host of related health issues including lupus, fibromyalgia, obesity, arthritis, metabolic syndrome, heart disease, and diabetes.
 Some people with lupus also experience a difficult time breaking down saturated fats, and should really limit and avoid dairy, red meat, and other processed high fat packaged foods.

 Specific legumes, need to be avoided, but not all.
 Research shows that alfalfa seeds and sprouts, navy beans, peanuts, soybeans, and snow peas contain a substance known as the amino acid L-canavanine which has been shown to trigger lupus flare-ups in people with lupus.
 Other legumes are generally safe.

 These vegetables are called nightshades because they’re grown and flowered in the night time.
-They have flavonoids and alkaloids that are gut irritants.
+They contain flavonoids and alkaloids that are gut irritants.
 Although there is no scientific evidence to absolutely prove it, many people with lupus find that they are sensitive to nightshade vegetables.
 When you eat them and you have lupus, you might have a higher response to increased inflammation, achy joints, and skin irritations.
-Some nightshade vegetables include white potatoes and tomatoes, sweet and hot peppers, eggplant, etc. One good way to determine whether you are sensitive to nightshades is to keep a food diary and record what you eat.
+Some nightshade vegetables include white potatoes and tomatoes, sweet and hot peppers, and eggplant, among others.
+One good way to determine whether you are sensitive to nightshades is to keep a food diary and record what you eat.
 Then you can eliminate any foods that cause your symptoms to flare up.

 Effective Natural Lupus Treatments